jkeohan/scatterplot-workshop/module-1-importing-data.md

 // => second cb (42) [{…}, {…}, {…}, {…}, {…}
 ```

-Importaing data is one of the very first steps in building out a visualization so play with the additional formats.
-With that being said let's take a look at one more method used for importing data that makes it easier to work with multiple asynchronous functions that that use callbacks.
+Importing data is one of the very first steps in building out a visualization so play with the additional formats.
+With that being said, let's take a look at one more method used for importing data that makes it easier to work with multiple asynchronous functions that use callbacks.
 Enter...[d3-queue](https://github.com/d3/d3-queue).

 #### Using D3-QUEUE: Instructor Demo Only